jhechengliu/nim-game/README.md

 ## Overview

-This project is a reference implementation of the classic impartial‑combinatorial game **Nim**.
-It includes a fully‑functional command‑line version, an optional web UI, and a provably optimal computer opponent based on the nim‑sum algorithm.
+This project is a modern web implementation of the classic impartial‑combinatorial game **Nim**.
+It features a beautiful Material-UI interface and a provably optimal computer opponent based on the nim‑sum algorithm.

 ## Features

-* Two‑player local or Human vs AI play
+* Human vs AI gameplay
-* Any number of heaps with user‑defined sizes
+* Configurable number of heaps with user‑defined sizes
-* Optimal, O(h)‑time AI using Sprague–Grundy theory
+* Optimal AI using Sprague–Grundy theory
-* Optional rule toggles: misère play and maximum‑take restriction
+* Game mode options: normal play and misère play
-* Clean separation of UI, game logic, and AI layers
+* Maximum‑take restriction option
-* 95%+ unit‑test coverage
+* Modern, responsive web interface
-* Modern web interface with Material-UI components
+* Dark theme for comfortable viewing

 ## Rules (Normal Play)